 It’s more to say that with the addition of frequent and descriptive sex scenes, a high focus on romance, along with fantasy worlds and elements, is a combination that serves a specific market.

 Additionally, we’re currently at a time when those who identify as women are able to outwardly discuss, and be interested in, sex without so much social shame.
 It’s more widely accepted, though women have $ always read romance to a higher degree$ than male counterparts.
+This created ripe opportunity for a market that serves an audience who loves romance and sex to be introduced to a genre they have been unwelcome to in previous years.

 Enter: romantasy.